Best Horror Movies 2020 #Alive on Netflix has zombies

 Not All Zombie Films Are Created Equal #Alive

-In Asian zombie movies, the undead is often known to have personalities and here there is definitely evidence of that in Alive.
+In Asian zombie movies, the undead is often known to have personalities and here there is definitely evidence of that.
 Our main hero Oh Joon-woo is frequently seen listening to news broadcasts as they announce symptoms and facts.
 Similar to a pole-vaulting zombie in I Am Hero, #Alive has one rambunctious walker who remembers how to climb and abseils up a wall.
 He is intent on chomping down on the heroine of the story Kim Yoo-bin.
 The two discover they are alone in two buildings that face each other.
 Both just trying to survive.

 The 98-minute action and horror movie moves along quickly and starts mid-apocalypse.
 Oh Joon-woo is at home playing an online tactical game when things start to go pear-shaped fairly rapidly.
 His parents and sister are stuck wherever they arrived to pick up groceries.
 The central plot pivots around the use of the internet and social media which is a nice way to add a contemporary touch.
 The zombies themselves are a blend of some great special makeup effects coincidentally worked by the same person who did the makeup for Train to Busan (Hyo-Kyun Hwang.)